icoprimers/Surfer.py/README.md

 Below is the API reference I used to prevent constantly switching windows.
 I postfixed _COMMANDS but /public/, /market/ and /account/ are the first part of the uri you have to build.
 A null value is something you can query right away and the others need to have string substituion.

-ACCOUNT_COMMANDS['getbalances'] would be assigned like this:
+So here are two examples.

+ACCOUNT_COMMANDS['getbalances']:
     balances = nonce('/account/getbalances')

-MARKET_COMMANDS['sellimit'] would be assigned and string substitued when requested like this:
+MARKET_COMMANDS['sellimit']
     sellorder = nonce('/market/selllimit?market={0}&quantity={1}&rate={2}')
     panicsell = sellorder.format('btc-eth', ethquantity, marketbid)

-You can decide to do the string substitution right away, like this:
-    sellorder = nonce('/market/selllimit?market={0}&quantity={1}&rate={2}')
-    panicsell = sellorder.format('btc-eth', ethquantity, marketbid)
+So these string substitions are very useful as a template.

 #If it doesn't work, go to the bittrex documentation.
 ##api reference